buanet/docs/docs/projects/iobroker-docker-image/docs.md

 Now your ioBroker should be restored automatically and starts up the admin interface.
 After that it will automatically start to install missing adapters.
 You can watch the Process at the ioBroker Logs.
 When all Adapters are installed (this might take some time) you will be able to start your instances in the instances tab of the ioBroker admin interface.

-### Healthcheck
+### Docker Healthcheck

 Since v5.1.0 the image contains a Docker healthcheck.
 It simply checks if js-controller is running inside the container and reports the container as "healthy" or "unhealthy" to the Docker daemon.

 The healthcheck itself is configured to 5 retries in an 15s interval with a timeout of 5s.
 So a container needs a minimum of one minute to get unhealthy after the js-controller was killed.

-::: tip TIP
+::: tip Pro Tip
 As the Docker daemon itself gives no opportunity to automatically restart an unhealthy container you might want to setup some kind of "watchdog container" like this simple one: https://github.com/buanet/docker-watchdog.
 :::

-## Best practices
+## Best practice

 ### Avoid using latest tag

 The Docker tag "latest" (buanet/iobroker:latest) will always pull the latest available version of the ioBroker Docker image.
 This might cause some trouble when it changes to a new major version of the docker image.
-To avoid this you always should use a single version tag (e.g. buanet/iobroker:v5.2.0) or the major versions latest tag (e.g. buanet/iobroker:latest-v5) when creating your Docker image for production.
+To avoid this you always should use a single version tag (e.g. buanet/iobroker:v5.2.0) or the major versions latest tag (e.g. buanet/iobroker:latest-v5) when creating your Docker container for production.

-### Use maintenance script (beta)
+### Use maintenance script

-There is now a maintenance script coming with the actual ioBroker Docker images.
-You can use this script to set your container into maintenance mode (stops ioBroker but keeps container healthy) and apply js-controller updates (more options will follow).
+The ioBrocker Docker image includes a maintenance script which helps you to manage your ioBroker Docker container.
+For example you can use this script to set your container into maintenance mode (stops ioBroker but keeps container healthy) and apply js-controller updates (more options will follow).
-Simply type `maintenance --help` on the containers command line to see what the script can do.
-Feedback welcome!
+Simply type `maintenance --help` on the containers command line to see what the script can do for you.

 ### Migrating states to redis